Skip to content

 }

-Let us look at this move constructor line by line.
-The && in the signature DynamicBuffer(DynamicBuffer&& other) noexcept indicates that this is a move constructor—it only accepts rvalue arguments.
-Inside the function body, we do three things: directly copy the three members of other into this (three pointer/integer assignments, extremely cheap), and then null out other's pointer.
-This last step is crucial—if we do not null out other.m_data, other's destructor will free the memory we just transferred, leaving this holding a dangling pointer that will inevitably crash on access.
+Let's look at this move constructor line by line.
+The signature Buffer(Buffer&& other) indicates that this is a move constructor—it only accepts rvalue arguments.
+In the function body, we do three things: copy the three members of other directly to this (three pointer/integer assignments, very low cost), and then set the source object's pointer to null.
+This last step is crucial—if we don't set other.data_ to null, when other destructs, its destructor will free the memory we just transferred, and this will hold a dangling pointer, leading to a guaranteed crash on subsequent access.

-Now let us use std::move to trigger the move constructor:
+Now we use std::move to trigger the move constructor:

 cpp

-What happens during this entire process?
-Three pointer/integer assignments—that is it.
+What happens in the whole process?
+Three pointer/integer assignments—done.
 No new, no memcpy, no delete.
-An O(n) copy operation has become an O(1) pointer transfer.
-For a 1MB buffer, this is the difference between "allocate 1MB of memory and copy 1MB of data" and "assign three registers."
+It turns an O(n) copy operation into an O(1) pointer transfer.
+For a 1MB buffer, this is the difference between "allocate 1MB memory plus copy 1MB data" and "assign three registers".

-Move Assignment Operator—One Extra Step Compared to Move Construction
+Move Assignment Operator—One More Step Than Move Construction

-The move assignment operator is slightly more complex than the move constructor because the target object of the assignment might already hold resources—we must first release the old resources before taking over the new ones.
+The move assignment operator is slightly more complex than the move constructor because the target object of the assignment may already hold resources—we must release the old resources before taking over the new ones.

 cpp